Vestigial Structures Definition

 Humans have a wide range of traits that are considered vestigial structures.
 One of the most obvious is the tailbone, or coccyx.
 The coccyx is a small series of fused vertebrae that exist at the base of the pelvis.
 In our ancestors, it probably formed a large prehensile tail, capable of grabbing branches.
 As we evolved into bipeds, less time was spent in the trees and more time spent walking and sitting on the ground.
 As seen in the transition from monkeys to great apes, the loss of a tail represents a less arboreal, or tree-based lifestyle.

-If you’ve ever had your wisdom teeth removed, you know that vestigial organs can be more than useless.
-Sometimes, they can even be painful or harmful to an organism.
+If you’ve ever had your wisdom teeth removed, you know that vestigial structures can be more than useless.
 In the case of wisdom teeth, the human skull has been shrinking as we evolve.
-Part of the reason is that our diet has become much softer and easier to chew, because we cook or otherwise process our food.
+Part of the reason is that our diet has become much softer and easier to chew because we cook or otherwise process our food.
 While our jaw has become smaller, the last tooth in the jaw has not been lost.
-In most people, this tooth will cause pain as it comes in, and may deform the other teeth in the jaw.
+In most people, this tooth will cause pain as it comes in and may deform the other teeth in the jaw.

 Have you ever gotten goose-bumps when you get cold?
 When this happens, small vestigial muscles at the base of your hair follicles pull the hair so it stands upward.
 In our ancestors, this created a much fluffier and thicker coat, which could hold more air.
 An animal’s coat functions by trapping air and heating it up.
 Humans have lost the coat but retained the muscles that make hairs stand up.
 The pathways that cause the hair to stand up can also be considered vestigial.
 While they do help us know we’re cold, they certainly don’t help warm us up.